This blog was originally published on August 5, 2019, and it is updated and republished on August 12, 2020.

 We seem to feel a bit more light-hearted after a sugary snack.
 Or do we?
 Researchers have studied the effects that sugar has on our moods.
 Overall, there have been many mixed results.
 This recently led a team to put these conflicting studies together and see what the overall big picture says.
-After analyzing 31 studies, they published their somewhat surprising findings just a few months ago.[Ref 1]
+After analyzing 31 studies, they published their somewhat surprising findings.[Ref 1]

 They found that eating or drinking sugary items did not improve any aspect of mood at any time-point afterward.
 That’s right—objectively, we don’t feel any happier after we consume sugar.

 Other researchers say, “the evidence to date does not support the specific subjective mood-enhancing effects of glucose [sugar] intake.”[Ref 2]